 As my husband and I begin the process of combining our financial lives, we’re looking forward to figuring out how best to merge our various assets.
 Armed with the knowledge I’ve gained over the past six years, I feel far more confident about the decisions we’ll make.

-Kristine Hayes’s previous articles for HumbleDollar include State of Change and A Better Trade, as well as her series of blogs about her 2018 home purchase: Heading Home (I), (II), (III), (IV) and (V).
+Kristine Hayes’s previous articles for HumbleDollar include State of Change and A Better Trade, as well as her series of articles about her 2018 home purchase: Heading Home (I), (II), (III), (IV) and (V).
 Kristine enjoys competitive pistol shooting and hanging out with her husband and her two corgis.